On this page

 Older People’s Mental Health (OPMH) Community Services are available in each local health district.
 They are a key component of OPMH services, and are central to the provision of coordinated services to older people with mental health problems.

-The Specialist Mental Health Services for Older People Community Model of Care Guideline (2017) defines how community services for older people with mental illness should be delivered, saying they should be:
+The Specialist Mental Health Services for Older People Community Model of Care Guideline (2017) and accompanying Key Features of the Model of Care defines how community services for older people with mental illness should be delivered, saying they should be:

 - attentive to consumers’ biopsychosocial needs